Yigit-Kuyu/Robotics-and-Its-Applications-Term1/README.md

 **Note for Mid-term Exam:** The exam will be related to these 6-week slides and codes.
 The information found in this repo is enough for studying.

+**The project groups were announced: (All team members should be in the class on the presentation day)**

+1) Presenter: Emir Faruk Sarı
+2) Presenter: Tuğbanur Kır
+3) Presenter: Sefa Demirdöğen
+4) Presenter: Buğra Kaan İçer
+5) Presenter: Omar Kattan

 # Sources

 -[ROS nodes](http://wiki.ros.org/ROS/Tutorials/UnderstandingNodes)